4paradigm/OpenMLDB/docs/en/reference/sql/deployment_manage/ONLINE_SERVING_REQUIREMENTS.md

  --- -------------------- ------ ---------- ---------- ---------------
   1   INDEX_0_1639524729   col1   std_time   43200min   kAbsoluteTime
  --- -------------------- ------ ---------- ---------- ---------------

- -- last join without order by, 'col1' hit index SELECT t1.col1 as id, t1.col0 as t1_col0,
-   t1.col1 + t2.col1 + 1 as test_col1,
- FROM t1
- LAST JOIN t2 ON t1.col1=t2.col1;

- -- last join wit order by, 'col1:std_time' hit index SELECT t1.col1 as id, t1.col0 as t1_col0,
-   t1.col1 + t2.col1 + 1 as test_col1,
- FROM t1
- LAST JOIN t2	ORDER BY t2.std_time ON t1.col1=t2.col1;
 ```
-### Window Usage Specification Under Online Serving
+### Specifications of WINDOW under Online Request Mode

-- Window borders only support `PRECEDING` and `CURRENT ROW`
+- Window boundary: only `PRECEDING` and `CURRENT ROW` are supported.
-- Window types only support `ROWS` and `ROWS_RANGE`
+- Window type: only `ROWS` and `ROWS_RANGE` are supported.
-- The window `PARTITION BY` can only support column expressions, and the column needs to hit the index
+- `PARTITION BY` only supports column expressions, and the column needs to hit the index.
-- The window `ORDER BY` can only support column expressions, and the column needs to hit the time column of the index
+- `ORDER BY` only support column expressions, and the column needs to hit the time column of the index.
+- Another supported restrictions: `EXCLUDE CURRENT_ROW`, `EXCLUDE CURRENT_TIME`, `MAXSIZE` and `INSTANCE_NOT_IN_WINDOW`.
+See [WindowSpec elements specifically designed by OpenMLDB](../dql/WINDOW_CLAUSE.md#windowspec-elements-specifically-designed-by-openmldb) for detail.